-- 1. Language independence and simplicity: character level N-gram models are applicable to any language, and even non-language sequences such as music or gene sequences. - 2.
-Robustness: character level N-gram models are relatively insensitive to spelling variations and

-3. Completeness: the vocabulary of character tokens is much smaller than any word vocabulary and normally is known in advance.
+- Language independence and simplicity: character level N-gram models are applicable to any language, and even non-language sequences such as music or gene sequences. - (2) Robustness: character level N-gram models are relatively insensitive to spelling variations and errors, particularly in comparison to word features. - (3) Completeness: the vocabulary of character tokens is much smaller than any word vocabulary and normally is known in advance.
 Therefore, the sparse data problem is much less serious in character N-gram models of the same order.